 HOW DO I BECOME A FOSTER PARENT?

-Prospective foster parents work with local community organizations to complete the licensing process, below are some of the steps they will take you on your journey to becoming a foster parent.
-You can always call 1-83-FosterFL or 1-833-678-3735 to get more of your questions answered and to be connected with local resources.
+Prospective foster parents work with local community organizations to complete the licensing process.
+Below are some of the steps they will take you on your journey to becoming a foster parent.

 Attend an orientation.